awsdocs/aws-cloud9-user-guide/doc_source/ec2-ssm.md

 You can also create a no\-ingress EC2 environment with the AWS CLI\.
 When you call `create-environment-ec2`, set the `--connection-type` option to `CONNECT_SSM`\.

- If you use this option, the `AWSCloud9SSMAccessRole` service role and `AWSCloud9SSMInstanceProfile` are not automatically created\.
+ If you use this option, the `AWSCloud9SSMAccessRole` service role and `AWSCloud9SSMInstanceProfile` aren't automatically created\.
 So to create the required service profile and instance profile, do one of the following:
-+ Create an EC2 environment using the console once to automatically create the `AWSCloud9SSMAccessRole` service role and `AWSCloud9SSMInstanceProfile`\.
++ Create an EC2 environment using the console once have the `AWSCloud9SSMAccessRole` service role and `AWSCloud9SSMInstanceProfile` created automatically afterward\.
 After they're created, the service role and instance profile are available for any additional EC2 Environments created using the AWS CLI\.
 + Run the following AWS CLI commands to create the service role and instance profile\.

   ```